 To whom should communications be addressed and how

-Communications should be addressed to the Committee but sent via the secretariat at the address indicated at the end of the annex to this paper.
+Communications should be addressed to the Committee but sent to the secretariat at the address indicated at the end of the annex to this paper.

 It is recommended to send the communication by email, preferably with the enclosures attached.
 In addition, a signed copy of the communication, together with any corroborating material, should be sent by post or otherwise delivered to the secretariat.